SAP-samples/codejam-cap-llm/exercises/04-explore-sap-hana-cloud-vector-engine/README.md

 cf login -a https://api.cf.us10.hana.ondemand.com
 ```

-👉 Create a binding for your CAP application:
+👉 Create a binding for your CAP application (replace the placeholder with a meaningful name):

 ```bash
 cds bind -2 cap-ai-codejam-hdb:<Your-service-key-name>